txjhawk/framework/README.md

 ---
 #### Description

-A simple PHP MVC framework using composer, doctrine.
+A simple PHP MVC framework using composer and doctrine.

 ##### Todo
 * Add vagrant